Last updated: May 4, 2026

 Is there a senior property tax exemption in Kansas?

 Kansas mostly uses refund claims, not one broad automatic senior exemption.
-As of March 2026, the main statewide tools I verified are the Homestead refund, SAFESR, and SVR.
-Some counties and cities add their own rebates, but those local rules can change year to year.
+The main statewide tools are Homestead, SAFESR, and SVR.
+Some counties and cities add their own rebates, but those rules can change each year.

 Which Kansas form should I try first?

-Try Kansas WebFile first.
+For the next filing season, try Kansas WebFile first if it is available.
 The state says it can compare Homestead, SAFESR, and SVR and generate the largest refund.
-That matters because you may qualify for more than one program on paper, but Kansas lets you file only one state claim per household.
+This matters because Kansas lets you file only one state claim per household.

 Does Social Security count as income?

 Yes, but not the same way on every form.
-On Homestead, Kansas counts 50% of Social Security and Supplemental Security Income, except disability payments.
-On SAFESR, Kansas counts 100% of Social Security and Supplemental Security Income, except disability payments.
-On SVR, Social Security usually is not included because the program now uses Kansas adjusted gross income.
+Homestead counts 50% of Social Security and SSI, except disability payments.
+SAFESR counts 100%, except disability payments.
+SVR generally does not include Social Security because it uses Kansas adjusted gross income.

 Usually not.
 SVR uses a base-year rule, and the person must be age 65 or older for the entire base year.
-That is why some new 65-year-olds can use Homestead or SAFESR first, then move to SVR later if they still qualify.
+Some new 65-year-olds may use Homestead or SAFESR first, then move to SVR later if they still qualify.

 What if I missed the April 15, 2026 deadline?

-For the state programs, all hope may not be lost.
-KDOR says late claims may be accepted for good cause if filed within four years of the original due date.
-You should send an explanation and proof of why the claim is late.
-Local county or city programs may have stricter late rules, so call the local office right away.
+For state programs, a late claim may be accepted for good cause if filed within four years of the original due date.
+Include an explanation and proof.
+Local county or city programs may have stricter rules, so call the local office right away.

 Can I get help if I do not file income taxes or cannot use a computer?